Fellowship and Summer Institute on Antisemitism & Jewish Identity in Educational Settings

 Deliverable Examples and Ongoing Support

-The Program provides mentorship as fellows generate tangible deliverables, which may include:
+The Program provides mentorship as fellows generate tangible deliverables.
+To date, deliverables from Fellows who have completed the program include:

 Honorarium, Travel, Lodging, Meals

-A generous honorarium of $4,000 will be provided upon completion of the program, including participation in all seminar and institute sessions and submission of deliverables.
+A generous honorarium will be provided upon completion of the program, including participation in all seminar and institute sessions and submission of deliverables.

 Travel, lodging, and most meals for the four-day institute will be furnished by the George Washington University.
 All sponsored meals will be kosher.